Sitecore/accelerate-content-hub/integrations/Sitecore.ContentHub.Integration.AssetImporter/readme.md

 **Content Hub Asset Importer** is an open-source integration for bulk uploading assets into [Sitecore Content Hub](https://www.sitecore.com/products/content-hub).
 Designed for flexibility, it uses Azure Functions to detect and import new assets from an Azure Storage container.

+> ⚠️ **Note**
+>
+> The provided code is intended as a guideline and must be tailored to suit your specific implementation requirements.
+Please ensure thorough end-to-end testing is conducted to validate its functionality and performance in your environment.

 ## Project Overview

 The solution includes three components: